Skip to main content

 - 12 students enrolled per year

-- Combination of UC Davis “regular” courses and program-specific courses
+- Combination of UC Davis credit-bearing courses and program-specific courses

-- Internship options at UC Davis, UC Davis Health, state government, local businesses, Fortune 500 companies
+- Internship and employment options at UC Davis, UC Davis Health, state government, local businesses and schools, and Fortune 500 companies

 - Supports for success